JLLQA/JLLQA_secondAssessment/README.md

 To run the automated unit and integration tests for the system

 ```
 Step 1.
-Follow the installing steps above to ensure the project is within Eclipse
+Follow the installing steps above to ensure the project is within Eclipse.
 Step 2.
-Right-click the project `BM` in the project manager and select "Run as" --> "JUnit Test"
+Right-click the project `BM` in the project manager and select "Run as" --> "JUnit Test".
 Step 3.
-The automated tests will then be carried out
+The automated tests will then be carried out.
 ```

 To run the automated user-acceptance tests for the system

 ```
 Step 1.
-Follow the installing steps above to ensure the project is within Eclipse
+Follow the installing steps above to ensure the project is within Eclipse.
 Step 2.
-Open the file `application properties` located in src/main/resources in project `BM`
+Open the file `application properties` located in src/main/resources in project `BM`.
 Step 3.
-Change "prod" to "deve"
+Change "prod" to "deve".
 Step 4.
-Right-click the project `BM` in the project manager and select "Run as" --> "Spring Boot App"
+Right-click the project `BM` in the project manager and select "Run as" --> "Spring Boot App".
 Step 5.
-Right-click the project `BMTesting` in the project manager and select "Run as" --> "JUnit Test"
+Right-click the project `BMTesting` in the project manager and select "Run as" --> "JUnit Test".
 ```

 ### Unit Tests